jarecoo/practice/notes.md

 # Moral Paradigm & How I Should Live My Life
 ## Beliefs
-* Achieving Peace of Mind is foundational for individual Happiness and Health
+* Peace of Mind is a Meaningful, Basic Pursuit and is foundational for individual Happiness and Health
     * Literally a mind at peace, free from worry and turbulence; a healthy, contented mind
-    * Whether one pursues peace of mind for self gratification, or for altruistic reasons, all will benefit
+    * Whether one pursues peace of mind for self gratification, or for altruistic reasons, benefits abound
-* Peace of Mind is a Meaningful, Basic Pursuit; it is attained in several ways.
 * Purposeful, Mindful Engagement in the Present Moment is Central to Happiness and Peace of Mind
 * Meaning and Purpose are Central to Happiness and Peace of Mind
     * Individually Created
     * Derived from a strong sense of who you are (developed from self-love)
     * Derived from the notion that your time is finite, and your part in nature
 * An Internal Locus of Control is Central to Happiness and Peace of Mind
     * You only Control your Thoughts, Attitudes, and Outlook
     * Self Love is a really good way to begin to develop internal control
     * State of mind dictates happiness, not circumstances
     * Intrinsic motivation is the best motivation (e.g. doing it for you according to your purpose in life)
     * Happiness is in your control, and comes first.
     * You bring meaning to circumstances and occurrences
     * Circumstances won’t make you happy.
 You breed happiness within yourself, regardless of circumstance.
     * Presence in the moment is vital to happiness and enjoyment
     * Tranquility of mind is preferable to a turbulent mind
     * Seeing the good in life, and being grateful helps avoid the scourge of stress
-    * Love is a Basic Human Need for Peace of Mind
+* Love is a Basic Human Need and contributes to Peace of Mind
     * Compassion and Love for Yourself is Foundational
     * Most people need Connection with Others
     * Altruism and Compassion for others is a part of the need for Love
     * Takes Work to Keep Healthy (Boundaries)
     * Love People, Use Things.
 Not the other way around
     * Pragmatically, Humans Rely Heavily on Each Other (No Man is an Island)
 * Any Direction in Life, Purposefully Chosen, is Better than a Default, Unchosen Direction
 * Experiences and Memories are more Fulfilling than Possessions and Material Goods
 * A Slow, Simple, Focused Life is Preferable to a Fast, Complex, Scattered One
 * Have fun
+* Be good
 * Enough is Preferable to More
 * Action is Better than Analysis
-* You only get one body and one life, appreciate it and care for them
+* You only get one body and one life, appreciate and care for them
 * The Earth is the only home humanity has and it should be cared for
 * Technology is both a Powerful Ally and a Dangerous Enemy, Requires Awareness